-Teklu A. Bekele is Associate Professor of International and Comparative Education (ICE) at the School of Humanities and Social Sciences, The American University in Cairo (AUC).
+Teklu Abate Bekele is Associate Professor of International and Comparative Education (ICE) at the School of Humanities and Social Sciences, The American University in Cairo (AUC).
 Prior to joining the AUC, Bekele worked in the capacities of Research Fellow, Research Associate, Lecturer and Senior Lecturer of ICE at the Department of Education, the University of Oslo, Norway.
-Bekele taught graduate research methodology and ICE courses in the ICE, Higher Education and Education Policies for Global Development programs at the University of Oslo.

 Bekele participated in international and interdisciplinary projects involving scholars from America, Europe, Asia and Africa.
-He is currently serving as a board member of the Nordic Comparative and International Education Society and Co-Editor for the Nordic Journal of Comparative and International Education.
-Bekele is also a member of the Comparative and Internal Higher Education published by the CIES Higher Education Interest Group, USA.
+He is currently serving as a board member for the Nordic Comparative and International Education Society, Co-Editor for the Nordic Journal of Comparative and International Education, and Regional (Africa and Northern Europe) Editor for the Journal of Comparative and Internal Higher Education published by the CIES Higher Education Interest Group, USA.
 Bekele’s study on context analysis received the 2019 Outstanding Author Contribution Emerald Literati Award on International Perspectives in Education and society.